 Currently, there is only one school in Wyoming with a master’s degree program in communication.
-The University of Wyoming (UW) in Laramie offers a Master of Arts in Communication through its Communication and Journalism (COJO) Department.
-The COJO Graduate Program is available for campus-based study, and students can choose between an emphasis in human communication or media communication.
+The University of Wyoming (UW) in Laramie offers a campus-based Master of Arts in Communication through its Communication and Journalism (COJO) Department.
 UW is a non-profit institution, accredited by the Higher Learning Commission (HLC).
 For those interested in pursuing their degree online, many out-of-state schools have online master’s in communication programs that accept students from Wyoming.

 Campus-Based Master’s in Communication Programs in Wyoming

-All students in UW’s COJO Graduate Program are required to take four courses in communication theory and methods during their first year, including Qualitative Research Methods, Quantitative Research Methods, and Foundations of Journalism and Communication.
-They may then pick from a wide range of electives, such as News-Making Processes, Rhetorical Theory and Criticism, Nonverbal Communication Studies, African American Rhetoric, Website Design, Mass Media Ethics, and Advanced Persuasion.
-When building their course of study, students are free to choose from courses associated with either the human or media communication degree concentrations.
+All students in UW’s Master of Arts in Communication program are required to take four courses in communication theory and methods during their first year.
+First, they must complete three courses in Qualitative Research Methods, Quantitative Research Methods, and Foundations of Journalism and Communication.
+Subsequently, they must choose one theory course from three selections: Rhetorical Theory and Criticism, Seminar in Mass Communications, and Seminar in Communication Theory.
+Upon completing their core courses, students may then pick from a wide range of electives, such as Communication Technology and Society, Digital Video Production, Advanced Interpersonal Communication, Mass Media and Society, Public Affairs Reporting, and Photojournalism.
+As mentioned previously, when building their course of study, students are free to choose from courses associated with either the human or mediated communication degree concentrations, to tailor their course of study.

-UW offers master’s students the choice between completing a research-oriented thesis or a project-based thesis (known as a Plan B project) as their graduation requirement.
+UW offers master’s students the choice between completing a research-oriented thesis or a professional project as their final graduation requirement.
 Those who pursue the traditional thesis option will take 27 credit hours of coursework, in addition to four hours of thesis credits.
-The Plan B option requires 30 course credits and three hours of credits associated with the Graduate Project.
-Students enrolled in the COJO Graduate Program on a full-time basis (nine credits a semester) have until the end of their second semester to decide which thesis (research or project) they wish to complete.
+The professional project option requires 30 course credits and three hours of credits associated with the graduate project.
+Students enrolled in the MA program on a full-time basis (nine credits a semester) have until the end of their second semester to decide which thesis (research or project) they wish to complete.

 Online Master’s in Communication Programs in Wyoming